byhardest/extensions/README.md

 Windows GPOs

-Most of them are focused on Windows Enviroment while others depends on its interpreters.
+Most of them are focused on Windows environment while others depends on its interpreters.

 NOTES: